-Fire, smoke and burglar alarms

-Visually inspected.
+Fire, Smoke and Burglar Alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.

-There are smoke alarms fitted within the property.
+There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-Any additional limits to inspection

-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any Additional Limits to Inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
+If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns, you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
+Concealed areas beneath and around sanitary fittings were not visible.
+Due to the presence of water, there is an inherent risk of leakage and resultant damage to concealed areas which may only become apparent when the building fabric is opened up for examination.
+The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
+Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.

+Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
+Pricing repairs is outwith the remit of this report but it would be prudent to consider costs and budgeting before offering.
+The various trades can advise further.

 The property was occupied, fully furnished and all floors were covered.
-Floor coverings restricted my inspection of flooring.
+Consequently, my inspection of the flooring and other elements was restricted.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
-Floor coverings have not been moved.

-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
+In accordance with Health and Safety Guidelines, I have not disturbed insulation or furniture and floor coverings have not been moved.
+Where present, personal effects within cupboards and wardrobes have not been moved, therefore limiting my inspection.